microsoft/AL/CONTRIBUTING.md

 - Business Central.
 In the client search for: System Information
 - List of extensions that you have installed

-### Final Checklist
+### Final checklist

 Please remember to do the following:

 * [ ] Search the issue repository to ensure you are reporting a new issue

-* [ ] Reproduce the issue after disabling all extensions except the AL Language extension
+* [ ] Reproduce the issue after switching off all extensions except the AL Language extension

 * [ ] Simplify your code around the issue to better isolate the problem

-### Follow Your Issue
+### Follow your issue

 Once submitted, your report will go into the [issue tracking](https://github.com/microsoft/AL/wiki/Issue-Tracking) workflow.
-Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.
+Be sure to understand what will happen next, so that you know what to expect, and how to continue to assist throughout the process.

 ## Support